-At the bottom of the lower shell is a screwdriver-operated selector marked M (music), V1 and V2 (voice).
+Frequency Response Settings At the bottom of the lower shell, a screwdriver-operated selector is marked M (music), V1 and V2 (voice).
 The voice positions connect a reactor across the entire secondary or part of the secondary of the output transformer, depending on the switch position.
 Refer to Figure 5 for the frequency-response characteristics of each setting.
 As can be seen from the curves, the reactor attenuates the low-frequency response.
 This is especially desirable when the microphone is less than three feet from the source of sound and the low-frequency response would otherwise be exaggerated.

 Height comparison of the 77-C and the 77-DX.

 “Reveille with Beverly” Click photo to learn more about Ms. Hay.